HL7/cqf-recommendations/pages/documentation-libraries.md

 Note that for direct reference code usage, the local identifier (in the example above, the local identifier is `"Venous foot pump, device (physical object)"`) should be the same as the description of the code within the terminology in order to avoid conflicting with any usage or license agreements with the referenced terminologies, but can be different to allow for potential naming conflicts, as well as simplification of longer names when appropriate.

-Although CQL supports both version-specific and version-independent specification of and comparison to direct reference codes, artifact authors should use version-independent direct reference codes and comparisons unless there is a specific reason not to (such as the code is retired in the current version).
-Even when using version-specific direct reference codes, authors should use equivalence for the comparison (again, unless there is a specific reason to use version-specific comparison with equality).
+Although CQL supports both version-specific and version-independent specification of and comparison to direct reference codes, artifact authors should use version-independent direct reference codes and comparisons unless there is a specific reason not to (such as the code is retired in the current code system version).
+Even when using version-specific direct reference codes, authors should use equivalence (`~`) for the comparison (again, unless there is a specific reason to use version-specific comparison with equality (`=`)).

-Note: Using direct-reference codes can be more difficult for implementations to map to local settings, because modification of the codes for local usage may required modification of the CQL, as opposed to the use of a value set which many systems already use to provide support for mapping to local codes.
+Note: Using direct-reference codes can be more difficult for implementations to map to local settings, because modification of the codes for local usage may require modification of the CQL, as opposed to the use of a value set which many systems already use to provide support for mapping to local codes.

 ### Library-level Identifiers

 A _library-level identifier_ is any named expression, function, parameter, code system, value set, concept, or code defined in the CQL.
 The library name referenced in the library-line, the data model, and any referenced external library should not be considered library-level identifiers.
-Library-level identifiers should be given a descriptive and meaningful name (avoid abbreviations) and conform to Conformance Requirement 10.
+Library-level identifiers should be given a descriptive and meaningful name (avoid abbreviations) and conform to the following requirements:

+Library-level identifiers:
-Library-level identifiers referenced in the CQL SHOULD use quoted identifiers, SHOULD Use Title Case, and MAY Include spaces.
+* SHOULD use quoted identifiers,
+* SHOULD Use Title Case, and
+* MAY Include spaces.

 For example: